 Cast Members are required to pay a production fee.
 Some additional costs include make-up, shoes etc.

 There are generally two parts to a Journey audition process.
-First there is a General Audition where a student performs individually for one minute.
-The next day, there is a Callback Audition which consists of a dance audition, cold readings from the script, and singing from the score.
+First there is a Audition where a student performs individually for one minute.
+The next day, there are Callbacks, which can include a dance audition, cold readings from the script, and singing from the score depending on if the show is a musical or a straight play.

 On Friday night, students arrive during the designated time frame and sign up for an audition number.
-There’s additional paperwork that is filled out (or can be downloaded and brought with you) including the Audition Form, Parent Committee Form, Costume Form, and optional Crew Form.
+There’s an Audition form that needs to be filled out, signed, and brought with you.
+You also need to include a current photo of the student auditioning (3×5 is the preferred size).
+There are online forms that need to be filled out before you come: Parent Committee Form, Costume Form, and an optional Crew Form.
+These can be found on our Forms Page.
+If the show is a musical, they should also have a downloaded MP3 of their accompaniment track.
+WiFi is not reliable in many of our locations, so the track must be downloaded to the device being used.
 Students must be signed in before the designated end time in order to audition.
 Late arrivals will not be allowed to audition

 Students audition with a group of 9 other students.
 They sit together and approach the stage one-at-a-time when their number is called.
-When it’s their turn, the student comes to the stage, gives their accompaniment/karaoke cd to the TREK student running the boom box, introduces themselves and their song, and then performs their 1-minute piece.
+Make sure the device they are using to play their music is unlocked, and the song is cued to the correct starting place.
+When it’s their turn, the student comes to the stage, gives their device to the TREK student running the speaker, introduces themselves and their song, and then performs their portion of a song that is recommended to be 16-bars/measures, or 30-45 seconds, not to exceed 1 minute.

 Auditions should be well prepared and polished.
 If a student messes up, they are encouraged to continue on rather than starting again.
 The artistic team generally helps get the performer back on track.
 This is the time to demonstrate poise under nervous circumstances.
-Song selections must be limited to ONE MINUTE from the time the student begins singing.
-The TREK student will inform the panel of judges when a minute has elapsed and the judges may cut off the performance if it is going over the allowed time.
+It is recommended that song selections be limited to 16 bars/measures, or 30-45 seconds from the time the student begins singing.
+If at 1 minute an auditioner is still singing, the music will be stopped and the audition will end.

 • Dressing nice – not in costume, but like you would for a school presentation.
 A clean and professional look goes a long way in making a good impression.

 • Performance energy – move around with gestures and facial expressions that help tell the story.
-Song shouldn’t be choreographed per say, but the judges are looking for “stage presence.”
+Songs and monologues shouldn’t be choreographed per say, but the judges are looking for “stage presence.”

 The General Auditions are “open” which means students perform to an audience of family and friends that are there to support and encourage you.
 It’s a great experience and everyone is helpful and friendly…especially if it’s your first time on stage.

 Just in front of the performance area is a panel of “judges”.
 They are the Artistic Team for the show.
-Usually, the Director, Music Director and Choreographer are at the table.
+Usually, the Director, Music Director and/or Choreographer are at the table.
 They have adjudication forms that they’re completing for each student.
-They’re evaluating:
+Depending on the type of show, they’re evaluating any of the following:

 • Stage Presence – how a student presents themselves physically